digital-asset/daml/language-support/hs/examples/ex-haskell-grpc-arithmetic/README.md

 Basic example of using haskell-grpc.
 Nothing ledger specific here.

-This example is simply the tutorial example from: https://github.com/awakesecurity/gRPC-haskell/tree/master/examples/tutorial, setup to be build using bazel in the daml repo.
+This example is derived from the tutorial example here: https://github.com/awakesecurity/gRPC-haskell/tree/master/examples/tutorial, setup to be build using bazel.
 ## Build and Run

 	$ bazel build ...